Vyral/dani-antelo-espanol/_posts/2019-04-02-discovering-stevens-elementary.md

 0:33—A little background on Tim’s career and his involvement with the school&nbsp;<br>2:27—An overview of the programs available at the school and how people can get involved<br>3:42—Getting to know the culture of Stevens Elementary&nbsp;<br>6:48—Why academic rating systems don’t tell the whole story of a school’s worth<br>10:56—How the school’s SPARK park has benefited the community<br>11:40—Where Tim sees Stevens Elementary headed in the next five years&nbsp;<br>13:35—A final message from Tim

 If you’d like to know more about how you can give back to our Oak Forest community, don’t hesitate to reach out to me.
 I’d be happy to help you.

+***As a commitment to my local school, I will be donating a portion of all my sales in the 77018 zip code to the Stevens Elementary art department.&nbsp;***